merovex-archival/merovex.github.io/_posts/2011-01-28-amazon-defines-novel-length.markdown

   license: under CC BY 2.0
   caption: Balancing a Kindle
 layout: post
-title: "Amazon Defines Novel Length"
+title: Amazon Defines Novel Length
 created_at: 2011-01-28 15:21
 modified_at: 2011-01-28 15:21
 published_at: 2011-01-28 15:21